Aayushyamaan-Shah/Selenium_Shorts/README.md

 I am uploading the source code as I have gone through and created a few simple utility classes that can help anyone to eleminate the need of writing the repeatating tasks such as closing a popup or taking a snapshot.

+###### NOTE FOR OTHER STUDENTS: Use the provided project files (outside the DriverUtils Package) for reference purposes and not CTRL C+V purposes.
+If you copy paste, you are hurting your own ability to learn.

 # Project Structure
 The main project is divided in a few parts: